sktigpta/Secure-Rights/README.md

 3. Clear npm and pip caches
 4. Reinstall dependencies

+### Performance Issues
+- If processing is slow, ensure GPU acceleration is properly configured
+- For systems with limited resources, reduce the batch size in the AI configuration
+- Consider using remote processing for systems that don't meet minimum requirements

 ## 👥 Team Members

 | Name | Role | Expertise | Contact |